alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 - Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
 - Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
 Manually deployed branches will need re-deploying each time the repo is updated.
 - Click View to view the deployed site.
+- The website will be live.

+&nbsp;

+## Forking this repository
+---
+- Locate the repository at this link [Sgrunt Social](https://github.com/alessandracosta8/sgrunt-social).
+- At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
+- A copy of the repository is now created.

+&nbsp;

+## Cloning this repository
+---
+To clone this repository follow the below steps:

+1. Locate the repository at this link [Sgrunt Social](https://github.com/alessandracosta8/sgrunt-social).
+2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
+Click the prefered cloning option, and then copy the link provided.
+3. Open **Terminal**.
+4. In Terminal, change the current working directory to the desired location of the cloned directory.
+5. Type **'git clone'**, and then paste the URL copied from GitHub earlier.
+6. Type **'Enter'** to create the local clone.

+&nbsp;

+## Languages
+---

+- HTML
+- CSS
+- Javascript
+- Python

 &nbsp;